🇲🇴

 Is it safe to travel to Macao?

-Do I need a visa for Macao?
+Do I need a visa to visit Macao?

 Ready for Macao?